lrothack/dev-ops/sonarqube/README.md

 # SonarQube server

 Below you will find a brief description on how to use [SonarQube with Docker](https://hub.docker.com/_/sonarqube/).
-Some recommendations regarding a Docker installation on macOS can be found [here](../README.md).

 Follow the step below in order to set up SonarQube server in a Docker container and report Python code analyses.